Realestasia/realestasia.com/_posts/2014-09-05-PH-tagaytay-city-kasa-luntian.markdown

 <h3>Development Overview</h3>
 <p><strong>Kasa Luntian</strong> will be Alveo's first foray into leisure developments and is planned
-  to be a leisure residential condominium complex with aquaint retail strip tucked away from the main road.
+  to be a leisure residential condominium complex with a quaint retail strip tucked away from the main road.
 The approximately 0.8-hectare retail district of the property is envisioned to be a unique destination with dining concepts such as organic bistros and coffee shops, as well as boutiques with special finds.
 The leisure condo neighborhood will be a low-rise and low-density community.</p>